Heyuannia: Reproduction

-Preservation of the pigments biliverdin and protoporphyrin in eggshells belonging to Heyuannia indicate that they were blue-green in color.
+Preservation of the pigments biliverdin and protoporphyrin in eggshells belonging to Heyuannia (parataxonomically classified as Macroolithus) indicate that they were blue-green in color.
 This coloration allowed for both camouflage and sexual signalling, also seen in American robins and ratites.
 The arrangement of the eggshells suggests a partially open nest arrangement for Heyuannia, and also indicates that it engaged in increased parental care.